datameet/tshirts/README.md

 # Data-Goddess-Tshirt

+Design by Nisha Thompson realsed under CC BY 3.0

 The following noun project icons were used in the tshirt.
+All of them are availabe under CC BY 3.0 on Noun Project website.

 - [Talk By Shane David Kenna, IE ](https://thenounproject.com/term/talk/82527)
 - [Phone By Joris Hoogendoorn, NL](https://thenounproject.com/term/phone/42970/)